samapriya/gee_asset_manager_addon/docs/projects/access.md

 > geeadd access -h
 usage: geeadd access [-h] --asset ASSET --user USER --role ROLE

-optional arguments:
+options:
   -h, --help     show this help message and exit

 Required named arguments.:
-  --asset ASSET  This is the path to the earth engine asset whose permission
-                 you are changing folder/collection/image --user USER    "user:person@example.com" or "group:team@example.com" or
+  --asset ASSET  This is the path to the earth engine asset whose permission you are changing folder/collection/image --user USER    Can be user email or serviceAccount like account@gserviceaccount.com or groups like group@googlegroups.com or try using "allUsers" to make it public
-                 "serviceAccount:account@gserviceaccount.com", try using
-                 "allUsers" to make it public
   --role ROLE    Choose between reader, writer or delete
 ```